MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1412-Agriculture-Risk-Coverage-Price-Loss-Coverage-Cotton-Transition-Assistance-Programs/subpart-E-Financial-Considerations-Including-Sharing-Payments/section-1412.52.md

 (4) Any reduction calculated in accordance with subpart F of this part.

-(e) If a producer declines to accept, or is determined to be ineligible for all or any part of the producer's share of the PLC payment computed for the farm in accordance with the provisions of this section, the:
+(e) If a producer declines to accept, has forfeited interest in the payment as specified under § 1412.51, or is determined to be ineligible for all or any part of the producer's share of the PLC payment computed for the farm in accordance with the provisions of this section, the:

 (1) Payment or portions thereof will not become available for any other producer and